- Birmingham 2022

 Para Ice Hockey is played across the UK, with teams in Peterborough/Cambridge, Cardiff, Manchester and Sheffield.

-The sport is open to anyone over the age of 18, with teams seeing both able bodied and disabled players playing alongside each other.
+The sport is open to anyone over the age of 18, with teams seeing both non-disabled and disabled people playing alongside each other.
 Each club will have spare equipment for players to use and will run “come and try” sessions.

 The GB National Teams are made up of players with a classifiable disability, with the Men’s and Women’s GB teams competing at IPC World Tournaments